-The National Transportation Safety Board is an independent body within the federal government that investigates all plane crashes in the U.S., as well as significant crashes on our highways, and maritime and railroad accidents.
+The National Transportation Safety Board is an independent body within the federal government that investigates all plane crashes in the U.S., as well as significant crashes on our highways, and maritime and train accidents.

-What does the NTSB do?
+What does NTSB do?

 Most people, if they’ve heard of NTSB at all, associate the organization with plane crash investigations.